Ma-xsons/AM2R-SAX-EDITION/README.md

 I got a lot of help from the AM2R discord server, thanks to them !

-I used a lot of tools for this :
+TOOLS USED :

     - Undertale Modding Tool (UTMT) for importing/exporting graphics/sounds etc....
-    - Pixel art : Paint.net with some addons to replace a single color or a complete palette :
+    - Pixel art : Paint.net with some addons to replace a single color or a complete palette

 Addons used in Paint.net :